ismail9700/pig-web-game/README.md

 - [License](#license)

 ## Description
 The Pig Game is a simple yet engaging two-player dice game where players take turns rolling a single die to accumulate points.
 The goal is to reach a predetermined score (default is 100) to win.
 If a player rolls a 1, they lose their current turn score and pass the turn to the other player.
-The game includes a responsive UI and intuitive controls for an enjoyable experience.

 ## Features
 - Two-player gameplay with turn-based mechanics